-Last Updated: 28 April 2022
+Last Updated: 1 September 2022

-Version Number: 1.4.1
+Version Number: 1.5

 Please read this Policy carefully, as it becomes legally binding when you use our Services.
 For the full definition of the capitalised words here, check our Customer Agreement.
 We take privacy and protection of your data very seriously and are committed to handling the personal information of those we engage with, whether customers, suppliers or colleagues responsibly and in a way that meets the legal requirements of the countries in which we operate.

-The Data Controller for the collection, processing and use of personal data is Wise Payments Limited (“Wise”, “us”, “we”, “our'') an international business with headquarters on the 6th Floor of The Tea Building, 56 Shoreditch High Street, London E1 6JJ.
+The Data Controller for the collection, processing and use of personal data is Wise Payments Limited, (“Wise”, “us”, “we”, “our'') an international business with headquarters on the 6th Floor of The Tea Building, 56 Shoreditch High Street, London E1 6JJ.
 Our registration number with the Information Commissioner’s Office UK (ICO) is Z2976089.
 If you have any questions about how we protect or use your data, please email us at email@example.com.

 2. Data we collect about you